 Some years ago, I wrote a book on jazz improvisation, realised there were many other much better books about it and decided not to try and publish it but to use various topics as tutorials on my website instead.
 I get over 4,000 downloads a month.
 Along with the original plans for a book, I wrote certain tunes as part of the course, all of which are now also on my website.
 To indicate that the harmonic minor scale could be played on the harmonies of one tune, I gave it the title, Harem Monique (say it quickly).
 This also indicated that it had a Middle Eastern flavour.
 I have made this tune into a big band arrangement for this suite, with a bit of a nod towards belly dancing, but not by members of the band.
 Odd that so many Islamic countries are so much against women showing their beauty.
 Mind you in the West the pendulum has swung in the opposite direction and sex is used to sell everything.
 Maybe I should add some strippers to my band!
 Anyway, I hope this tune conjures up a lady called Monique doing a belly dance in a harem.
 Here is the tune:

-for videos of belly dancing, take a look at this website
+For a video of great belly dancing, take a look at this website

-To evoke an oriental sound I have used unison alto flute, clarinet and 2 trumpets with harmon mutes.
+To evoke an oriental sound I have used unison alto flute, clarinet and 2 trumpets with harmon mutes - I suppose I should have called it Harom Monique.

 I have been plagued by a silly little tune of no value and no interest - it may not even be original but something I've picked up in my brain.
 So I had to do an arrangement of it to lay the ghost and allow me to move on.
 At first I just state the tune - alto solo and piano and then repeat it with the saxes plus one trumpet.
 I then bring in the rest of the band and gradually set to work destroying it by changing the twee harmonies into something more sinister, more discordant.
 I have given it the title: "What have I done to my song!" but with a line through the word "song" and the word "World" used instead.
 Symbolically (OK, some of you will say this is a load of old symbollocks) the title now means "What have I done to my world!" implying that I am as much to blame for the various problems as anyone else is.